mikepmerritt/Civ-6-Mods/CaptureZones/README.md

 3. Extract the contents of `CaptureZones.zip` into the `Mods` folder
     - If you do this correctly, the folder should now contain a folder named `CaptureZones`
 4. Launch the game, and verify that the mod is listed in game by going to `Additional Content -> Mods`

+## How to Setup and Run Project (Developer)

+See the instructions in the main README.

 ## File Breakdown